Our Rule of Law, a Perspective of a Chinese American

 America has just celebrated its 243rd birthday (1776—2019).
 It has shown many disturbing signs that predate the collapse of a Chinese dynasty, corruptions in justice in particular.
 Would our engagement with China also drag America into the rhythm of Chinese dynastic cycle?
 Could the institution set by our founding fathers allow us to identify a solution to save America from another civil war?

-This section will carry observations, opinions, reflections, and proposals of Dr. Gang Xu on various aspects of administrating and practicing rule of law in America, based on his own experience and perspectives both as a Chinese American and as a victim of judicial brutality and corruption in MA court system, in a hope of serving as inputs to invite more discussions on our legal reform in the face of aggressive infiltration of Chinese influence in the U.S.
+This section will carry observations, opinions, reflections, and narratives of Dr. Gang Xu on various aspects of administrating and practicing rule of law in America, based on his own experience both as a Chinese American and as a victim of judicial brutality and corruption in MA court system, in a hope of serving as inputs to invite more discussions on our legal reform in the face of aggressive infiltration of Chinese influence in the U.S.

 Essays that Gang Xu is researching and working on: